Near-optimal learning with average H\"older smoothness: Generalization bounds

 \end{theorem}

-We defer the proof of \thmref{thm: bracket} to \secref{proof:bracket}.
-A bound on the bracketing entropy of a function class readily implies a generalization bound in the realizable case, as we prove the following result in \secref{proof: bracket to uc}:
+Crucially, the bound above does not depend on $\mu$, allowing us to obtain distribution-free generalization guarantees.
+We defer the proof of \thmref{thm: bracket} to \appref{proof:bracket}.
+We start by showing that bounding the bracketing entropy implies a generalization bound in the realizable case:

 \begin{proposition} Suppose $(\Omega,\rho)$ is a metric space, $\Fcal\subseteq[0,1]^{\Omega}$ is a function class, and let $\Dcal$ be a distribution over $\Omega\times[0,1]$ which is realizable by $\Fcal$, with marginal $\mu$ over $\Omega$.
 Then with probability at least $1-\delta$ over drawing a sample $S\sim\Dcal^n$ it holds that for all $f\in \Fcal:$